mat813/acme-tiny-scripts/README.md

 ```
 git clone https://github.com/mat813/acme-tiny-scripts.git
 cd acme-tiny-scripts
-cp lets_path.sh.sample lets_path.sh
+cp config.sh.sample config.sh
 ```

-Edit the paths in the PATH section of `lets_path.sh` according to your installation.
+Edit the values in `config.sh` according to your installation.
 All three path should be owned by the user running the scripts, the mode of the private path should be 0711.
+The durations are in days.

 ## scripts